fuseumass/dashboard/README.md

 # <img src="https://github.com/hackumass/dashboard/raw/master/app/assets/images/dashboard-logo.png" height=32 alt="Dashboard Logo" /> Dashboard
 Welcome to Dashboard.
 A Ruby on Rails web app used for registration, hardware inventory, hardware checkouts, mentorship, check in, and everything else you would need at a Hackathon.
 Dashboard is a highly scalable, highly modular tool, built by the [HackHer413](https://hackher413.com) and [HackUMass](https://hackumass.com) tech teams.
 It has been used for multiple events at UMass Amherst and has served thousands of participants in it's three year closed development cycle.

+**Want to jump right in?
+You can begin your Dashboard journey by reading <a href="https://github.com/hackumass/dashboard/wiki/0.-Getting-Started">the Getting Started documentation</a>.**

 # Core features

 Dashboard is structured to be relatively easy to set up, while still allowing for the scalability required to run an event for over 1000 people.
 It's also designed to be easily customizable to the specific needs of your event.